ranyishere/ranyishere/README.md

 I love math and computer science, I studied Pure Math during my undergrad and I am always in awe of its beauty.

-I am currently at Computer Science PhD student at the University of California, Irvine
+I am currently a Computer Science PhD student at the University of California, Irvine

 ## Some general questions I am trying to answer:
 - How can we use methods from complex systems to make better AI/ML models?